CocoTheOwner/Decree/README.md

 }
 ```
 Note that you shouldn't make recursive calls (loops)
 - The example setup used in this guide is included.
-See the `decrees` directory.
+See the `decrees.examples` directory.

 # To-do
 1. Implement booleans to allow -name to turn them to true
 2. Implement tab-completions
-3. Make examples for using null parameters
 4. Show how picking options works
 5. Precache commands + tab completions
-6. Double-check that valueless keyed parameters are put into "bad"

 # Extra parser keywords
 Some parsers have extra keywords that do something different.
 They are as follows: